Sheet Metal Stamping

 We have a number of manual hand transfer presses for short runs, embossing, ornamental work and complex metal parts.
 Then we have a number of heavier presses that tackle the bulk of our mid size production runs.
 We believe in cross training all employees on several pieces of equipment and therefore we have the flexibility required to move jobs in and out quickly.
 Then for the longer runs, we offer…

-Long run metal stamping is available to clients on 12 progressive die stamping machines up to 500 ton.
-Progressive metal manufacturing is for projects that require multiple operations (forming, piercing, drawing, countersinks, etc.) in the production process.
-Usually jobs that are over 10,000 parts per run and the cost of the tooling delivers a greater return on your investment required to produce the same part on a hand transfer presses.
+Long run metal stamping is available to clients on several progressive die stamping machines up to 500 ton.
+Progressive sheet metal manufacturing is for projects that require multiple operations (forming, piercing, drawing, countersinks, etc.) in the production process.
+Usually, jobs that are over 5,000 parts per run and the cost of the tooling delivers a greater return on your investment required to produce the same part on a hand transfer presses.

 Our custom metal stamping services are superior to most competitors because of our commitment to quality, low costs and shorter lead times.